Preventing abuse before it starts begins with individual acts of courage.

 Represent bloom365 in your school or campus community by becoming a Lead Peer Advocate.

-After completing our 3-Day online or in person Peer Advocate Academy, Lead Peer Advocates are ready to:
+After completing our online or in person Peer Advocate Academy, Lead Peer Advocates are ready to:

-Advocate: Respond to and provide baseline advocacy and support to peers who disclose interpersonal violence.
+Advocate: Provide baseline advocacy and support to peers who disclose interpersonal violence.

 Activate: Spark conversations, raise awareness, validate survivors through bloom365 First Friday Campaigns.